Skip to main content

 Data Confidentiality and Segregation Protocols

 Once collected, your genetic information cannot be simply added to your standard employee file.
 GINA mandates a strict protocol of data segregation.
-Any and all genetic information, provided for a wellness program, must be kept confidential and maintained in a separate medical file.
+Any and all genetic information, including family medical history provided for a wellness program, must be kept confidential and maintained in a separate medical file.
 This is a critical requirement.
 It creates a physical and digital firewall between your sensitive health data and your personnel records, which are accessible to managers and HR for employment-related decisions.

 This separation is a core tenet of the law’s protective scheme.
 By isolating this information, the law minimizes the risk of it being inadvertently or intentionally used in decisions about your career.
 Access to these separate medical files is highly restricted.
 Supervisors and managers should not have access to this information.
 Disclosure is limited to a very narrow set of circumstances, such as providing the information to the licensed healthcare professionals who are administering the wellness service.